shahar42/Perplexity_custom_mcp_server/README.md

 ## Example Queries

+See [EXAMPLES.md](EXAMPLES.md) for detailed examples including:
+- Basic queries and information requests
+- Advanced reasoning and step-by-step analysis
+- Long-form research and synthesis
+- Custom parameter usage
+- Real-world workflows

+Quick examples:

 ### Basic Question
 ```
-Ask Perplexity: "What are the latest developments in AI (2024)?"
+Ask Perplexity: "What are the latest developments in AI (2025)?"
 ```

 ### Advanced Reasoning